Have you ever felt like a fraud?

 That’s been me the past few months.
 If I’m honest, I’ll probably always have moments where I feel this way.

-Last year, I left a corporate job and have been doing my own marketing consulting work.
+Last year, I left a corporate job and have been doing my own marketing consulting work and personal finance writing.
 I dealt with the little nagging feeling of being a fraud by ignoring it and just trying to push through.
 I’d push myself to speak up when I was uncomfortable and ask for more, even when it didn’t feel great.
 That strategy worked, for a while.

 Since starting The Worth Project, I’ve been so excited by the feedback from readers (and the lovely emails I’ve gotten) but I’ve also been terrified that I’d get this all wrong.